Epigenetic Tracking: a Model for Multicellular Biology: Development

 The proposed framework allows also to model cellular regeneration.
 Our concept of regeneration is based on the idea to recreate exactly the same conditions as during development.
-Stem cells, after their activation during development, are kept in a deactivated state (so that the associated event is not triggered again).
-Once a damage is detected in a given body part, the stem cells activated to produce that body part during development are reactivated during regeneration, leading to the same sequence of events.
-The regeneration is perfect, as our simulations confirmed (Fig.~\ref{regsimul}).
+Stem cells, after their activation during development, are kept in a deactivated state (so that the associated event is not triggered again): these correspond in nature to adult stem cells.
+Once a damage is detected in a given body part, the stem cells activated to produce that body part during development are reactivated during regeneration, leading to the same sequence of events, and restoration of the damaged part (Fig.~\ref{regsimul}).